The short answer is no.

 At Enjoy-a-Ball we teach fundamental movement skills (Physi-Ball to BeeBops) before we progress those basic skills to more specific sports skills (PlayBall to Champs).
 We also teach 10 different ball sports, so your child will only be playing football once every 10 weeks and for us the emphasis is on developing the host of skills and techniques that make up “the beautiful game” – from the foot skills that are the hallmark of the sport and the awareness skills of where you are on the field to (occasionally) teaching technique for heading a ball, with a much lighter, plastic ball.
 (The balls we use are not regulation footballs – we use a light, soft-touch plastic ball).
 To put it into context: In that lesson they may header the ball 3 times in a period of an hour.

 Listing the facts (that we are currently aware of) does not detract from the fact that this is an issue where we need to take guidance from every parent and also individual coaches.
-If you would prefer for your child not to header a ball during football based sessions, please make your coach aware of this, and by the same token your child’s Enjoy-a-Ball coach may decide not to include heading technique in the program they offer.
+If you would prefer for your child not to header a ball during football based sessions, please make your coach aware of this, and by the same token your child’s Enjoy-a-Ball coach may decide not to include heading technique in the programme they offer.

 As always – if you have any insight or questions please feel free to get in touch for a chat!